Grand Ole Opry: 1960s

-Another artist that ran afoul of the Oprys stringent standards was Jerry Lee Lewis, who made his first and only appearance on the show on January 20, 1973, after several years of success on the country charts.
-Lewis was given two conditions for his appearance – no rock and roll and no profanity – and he proceeded to disregard both, even referring to himself as a certain unairable maternal insult at one point.
+Another artist that ran afoul of the Opry's stringent standards was Jerry Lee Lewis, who made his first appearance on the show on January 20, 1973, after several years of success on the country charts.
+Lewis was given two conditions by management for his Opry appearance – no rock and roll and no profanity – and he proceeded to disregard both, even referring to himself as a "motherfucker" at one point.
 In a continuous 40-minute set, Lewis played a mixture of his rock and roll hits and covers of other singers' country songs.
-It has been said that he was bitter about how he was treated when he first arrived in Nashville in 1955, and he supposedly used his Opry appearance to exact revenge on the Nashville music industry.
+It has been said that he was bitter about how he was treated when he first arrived in Nashville in 1955 and he supposedly used his Opry appearance to exact revenge on the Nashville music industry.

-Country legend Johnny Cash, who made his Opry debut on July 5, 1956, and met his future wife June Carter Cash on that day, was banned from the program in 1965 after, drunkenly, smashing the stage lights with the microphone stand.
+Country legend Johnny Cash, who made his Opry debut on July 5, 1956 and met his future wife June Carter Cash on that day, was banned from the program in 1965 after drunkenly smashing the stage lights with the microphone stand.
 Cash commented on the incident years later: "I don't know how much they wanted me in the first place," he says, "but the night I broke all the stage lights with the microphone stand, they said they couldn't use me anymore.
-So I went out and used it as an excuse to really get wild and ended up in the hospital the third time I broke my nose."
-Cash was accepted back in 1968, after the success of his At Folsom Prison album and his recovery from addiction.
+So I went out and used it as an excuse to really get wild and ended up in the hospital, the third time I broke my nose."
+In 1968, Cash was allowed to return, after the success of his At Folsom Prison album and his recovery from addiction.